Weight loss and alcohol

 The "beer belly" is not just a myth.

-5. Alcohol affects judgement... especially when consuming food
+5. Alcohol impairs judgment... especially when eating

 Alcohol lowers inhibitions and can lead to poor decision-making in the heat of the moment – especially when it comes to choosing food.